Drblessing/notes/Notes/Bookmarks.md

 # Bookmarks

 Mirror of my bookmarks, which are stored in my Notion.
-Minus some personal stuff, and some 🏴‍☠️ stuff.
+Minus some personal stuff.

-Thoughts on piracy:
+A collection of useful news websites, tools, resources, retail sites, and more.